Chris1221/goldi/README.md

 install_github("Chris1221/mineR")
 ```

-For FAQ and tutorials, see the wiki. **Now with Synonyms and code coverage!**
+For FAQ and tutorials, see the wiki.

 A basic run would consist of